-What does a professional painter want in deck protection?
+Ah, to never have to do it again!
 One and done baby.
-Wow, a no-maintenance deck treatment.
 I’m so happy that my paint store buddy recommended this to me—I had no idea of the existence of this type of one-time-only spray wood stain.

 You want this for your deck, Luke Skywalker.
-This is the droid you are looking for…the force is strong in this deck treatment.
-It’s more than stain—it’s not really a true ‘stain’, just better, Luke.
+This is the droid you are looking for.
+The force is strong in this deck treatment!

 Eco Wood Treatment, is a once-in-a-lifetime preservative: low effort, low cost, great protection.
-Really, there is no downside, except maybe that colors are limited.
+Really, there is no downside, except maybe that colors are limited to 4.
+I sprayed it with this insecticide sprayer.
+I wrote an entire post about using pump sprayers for stains: it’s tricky for ‘real’ stains.

 - Colors: see below.

 I view this type of deck treatment as being like the factory green/brown “pressure treated” wood treatment.
-Amazing story in my short video at the bottom.
+A remarkable story on this treatment in my short video at the bottom.

-The photo shows my deck just after treatment (Silvery Patina color): we had a 20-year-old deck of the ‘green’ pressure treated wood that was totally faded but still tight.
-You can see where we had a knot fall out some years ago and how I replaced it with a plug of the green treated lumber.
+This photo shows my deck just after treatment (Silvery Patina non-color): we had a 20-year-old deck of the ‘green’ pressure-treated wood that was totally faded but still tight.
+You can see where we had a knot fall out some years ago and how I replaced it with a plug of the green-treated lumber.
 In the photo at the top, it has aged 2 years: looking good.

 Looking for Redwood Stain?
 I doubt the red is like the ever-popular redwood deck stain, but email them to find out: excellent response time.

 What convinced me to try it?
 Parks Canda uses it on many outdoor structures and walkways, and other cities are doing the same.
-It means a lot.
+That means a lot.

 Also, it’s not expensive.